 Leprosy Friendly Village Desaku

 Villages are important places for people to have community and a sense of belonging.
-Unfortunately, due to misinformation and a lack of understanding, patients with leprosy are marginalised, feared and discriminated against, even by the health workers who are suppose to be treating them.
-As a result, people are afraid to come forward for testing and even when diagnosed, they continue to have difficulty accessing appropriate medical treatment due to fearful health workers reluctant to help them.
-This can then result in permanent disabilities that could have been avoided.
+Unfortunately, due to misinformation and a lack of understanding, patients with leprosy are marginalised, feared, and discriminated against, even by the health workers who are supposed to be treating them.

 Partnering with Yayasan NLR Indonesia, The Leprosy Mission Australia works in 20 villages across Kuningan district, in rural Indonesia, to create leprosy friendly villages.
 Working closely with the local government and influential community members/groups, the project aims to increase knowledge of leprosy to combat misinformation amongst health workers and the community.
 The project encourages health workers and influential community members to become involved in leprosy diagnosis and support people to access medical services in their villages.